ivcap-works/gene-onology-term-mapper/README.md

 ```

 We also need to import some libraries as well as define the _shape_ of the
-returned annotations.
+returned annotations using the [Pydantic](https://docs.pydantic.dev/latest/) library.
 Add the following to the top of `go_term_fetcher.py`:

 ```python
 import httpx